POLLING: 80% of High School Parents Support Standardized Tests

 New polling from MOA shows that a majority of Massachusetts residents – especially parents and caregivers – support standardized testing.
 This should come as little surprise, considering standardized tests are one main reason the Commonwealth’s education system is internationally competitive.

 Our latest survey of Massachusetts voters taken between Oct.
-10 – 15 finds that a majority (62%) of Mass. residents support Massachusetts Comprehensive Assessment System (MCAS) testing as a high school graduation requirement.
+10 – 15 finds that a majority (62%) of Mass. residents support Massachusetts Comprehensive Assessment System (MCAS) testing, which is currently high school graduation requirement, as a way to hold districts accountable for student performance.

-Several groups are even more supportive of this requirement than average, including Hispanic and Black residents, parents, Millennials, and those in urban areas of the state.
+Several groups are even more supportive of standardized testing than average, including Hispanic and Black residents, parents, Millennials, and those in urban areas of the state.

 The MCAS standardized testing requirement was implemented by a sweeping Education Reform Act in 1993, which brought Mass. schools from being middle-of-the-pack in student achievement outcomes to one of the best in the nation.
 By the numbers alone, we’ve seen that Massachusetts ranks one of the best states for per-student investment, and Massachusetts’ students earn higher marks on nationally-comparative subject tests.